Loader

 • Caregivers are trained to communicate in a calm and reassuring manner to de-escalate potential outbursts.

 By maintaining a structured and respectful atmosphere, we significantly reduce aggressive episodes and create a harmonious living environment for our residents.
+Our environment is often suited for families looking for the best dementia care homes for long-term comfort and safety.

-Therapeutic Activities for Engagement and Distraction Engaging in therapeutic activities is an effective way to redirect aggression and promote emotional well-being.
+Engaging in therapeutic activities is an effective way to redirect aggression and promote emotional well-being.
 At Antara, we offer a variety of activities tailored to each resident’s abilities and interests, ensuring mental stimulation and fulfilment.

 Some of the key activities include: